EliasTDev/Toontown-Galaxy/README.md

-# Toontown Galaxy
+# Toontown: Event Horizon
-The official repo for Toontown Galaxy, a new Toontown game based on Disney's Toontown Online.
+The official repo for Toontown: Event Horizon, a new Toontown game based on Disney's Toontown Online.

 # staff: